-At a meeting of the Board of Directors held February 27, 2019, the Company and its subsidiary Nisshin Flour Milling Inc. ("Nisshin Flour Milling") resolved to purchase PFG Topco1 Pty Limited ("PFG"), the parent company of Australian flour milling company Allied Pinnacle Pty Limited ("Allied Pinnacle").
-For this acquisition, the Company and Nisshin Flour Milling concluded a share purchasing agreement to acquire 100% of PFG shares from Pacific Equity Partners, an Australian private equity fund, etc. The acquisition took place on April 1, 2019.
+At a meeting of the Board of Directors held February 27, 2019, the Company resolved that the Company and its subsidiary Nisshin Flour Milling Inc. (Nisshin Flour Milling) would acquire PFG Topco1 Pty Ltd. (PFG), the parent company of Australian flour milling company Allied Pinnacle Pty Ltd. (Allied Pinnacle).
+For this acquisition, the Company and its subsidiary concluded a share purchasing agreement to acquire 100% of PFG shares from Pacific Equity Partners, an Australian private equity fund, etc. The acquisition took place on April 1, 2019.

-- 1. Outline of the Merger - Name and business lines of acquired company Name: PFG Topco1 Pty Limited (holding company owning all shares of Allied Pinnacle) Business lines: Production and sales of wheat flour, prepared mix, and bakery good-related ingredients - (2) Rationale for the merger In May 2018, the Group formulated a long-term vision entitled "NNI 'Compass for the Future'."
-As part of this vision, the Group is working to further raise its profile as "a globally-operating company that assists 'healthy lifestyles' and plays a critical role in building 'the food infrastructure' of the future."
+- (1) Outline of the merger - [1] Name and business lines of acquired company

+Name: PFG Topco1 Pty Ltd. (holding company owning all shares of Allied Pinnacle)

+Business lines: Production and sales of wheat flour, prepared mix, and bakery related ingredients, etc.

+[2] Rationale for the merger

+In May 2018, the Group formulated a long-term vision entitled "NNI 'Compass for the Future'."
+As part of this vision, the Group is working to further raise its profile as "a globally operating company that assists 'healthy lifestyles' and plays a critical role in building 'the food infrastructure' of the future."
 To this end, the Group has positioned the overseas flour milling business as one of its operations for driving growth.

-In recent years, Nisshin Flour Milling has moved aggressively to expand its overseas business, purchasing U.S.-based Miller Milling Company, LLC in 2012, establishing Champion Flour Milling Ltd. in New Zealand in 2013 following the purchase of a flour milling operation there, and conducting the purchase of production assets of Thailand-based Pacific Flour Milling Co., Ltd. in 2018, among other actions.
+In recent years, Nisshin Flour Milling has moved aggressively to expand its overseas business, purchasing U.S.-based Miller Milling Company, LLC in 2012, establishing Champion Flour Milling Ltd. in New Zealand in 2013 following the acquisition of a flour milling operation there, and conducting the acquisition of production assets of Thailand-based Pacific Flour Milling Co., Ltd. in 2018, among other actions.
 The Group's latest acquisition will further accelerate measures of this kind to expand its overseas business.

-Australia's market for wheat flour-related products such as breads, cakes, and noodles is supported by the high population growth rate in the developed world (approximately 1.6% annually), coupled with a strong economy boasting 26 years of continued positive growth, and rising demand for high-value-added products (organic products, etc.) in step with growing health consciousness among consumers.
+Australia's market for wheat flour used in breads, cakes, noodles and other products is supported by the high population growth rate in the developed world (approximately 1.6% annually), coupled with a strong economy continuing positive growth, and rising demand for high-value-added products (organic products, etc.) in step with growing health consciousness among consumers.
 For these reasons, sustained market growth is anticipated going forward.

-Allied Pinnacle is a leading company with a top share of Australia's wheat flour market (excluding flour used in starch production and other industrial applications), and also controls a significant share of the market for prepared mix and bakery good-related ingredients.
-Allied Pinnacle has business dealings with a number of major names in bread, confection and bakery good production, and has built a solid position in the wheat flour-related market.
+Allied Pinnacle is a leading company with a top share of Australia's wheat flour market (excluding flour used in starch production and other industrial applications), and also controls a significant share of the market for prepared mix and bakery related ingredients.
+Allied Pinnacle has business dealings with a number of major names in bread, confection and bakery production, and has built a solid position in the wheat flour-related market.

-Following the purchase, the combination of expertise possessed by both Allied Pinnacle and the Group will enhance competitiveness as we seek to drive further business expansion forward.
+Following the acquisition, the combination of expertise possessed by both Allied Pinnacle and the Group will enhance competitiveness as we seek to drive further business expansion forward.
 Similarly, we hope to create synergies between Allied Pinnacle and New Zealand-based Champion Flour Milling Ltd. that promote sales expansion and improved operational efficiency, taking advantage of the sales and distribution networks of both companies.